balena-io-experimental/balena-kodi/README.md

 |------------- | ----- |
 | **PHAT_DAC** | `1`   |

-# Post Installation Configuration
+## Post Installation Configuration

 In order to assure that the raspberry pi is able to properly play videos you must enable **Allow hardware acceleration - OMXPlayer** from the **Settings > Player Settings** menu.

-# Post Installation Configuration for Amazon prime videos
+## Post Installation Configuration for Amazon prime videos

-Follow the instructions specified in section _"Install and Configure Amazon Video on Raspberry Pi"_ of  https://www.makeuseof.com/tag/netflix-amazon-video-plex-raspberry-pi/
+Below instructions are based on section _"Install and Configure Amazon Video on Raspberry Pi"_ of  https://www.makeuseof.com/tag/netflix-amazon-video-plex-raspberry-pi/

 Note that you don't need to download `repository.sandmann79.plugins-1.0.2.zip`.
 This file is already downloaded.
-It can be found in the root folder (= `\`)
+It can be found in the root folder (= `\`)x

+### Instructions

+Within Kodi:

+1. `Add-ons` => Enter `add-on browser`
+1. `Install from zip file`
+1. Most likely you will get a message telling that for security reasons it is not allowed to install from zip file.
+In that case select `Settings`and then check `Unknown sources`and then `yes` and then go back.
+Now you should see the menu `install from zip file`.
+1. select `root file system` and then select `repository.sandmann79.plugins-1.0.2.zip`
+1. browse back, select again `enter add-on browser` and this time select `Install from repository` and selects `Sandmann79s Repository`.
+1. go to `Video Add-ons`, select `Amazon VOD` (version 0.7.4) and click on `install` and select `ok`.
+1. Reboot kodi (I did it using the kodi menu but most likely restarting kodi service through balenaCloud dashboard is sufficient.
+1. Then from `Add-ons` select `Amazon VOD`.
+You should now see the `Settings - Amazon VOD` screen
+1. In `General` tab check that `Playback with` is set to `Input Stream` if not change it.
+1. In `connection` tab select `signin` and enter your amazon login and password.
+If you have enabled 2 factor authentication you should also enter the code has been sent to you.
+1. If you then play for the first time an Amazon VOD video, follow all instructions to install the necesarry chrome plugin.

+### Amazon tip

+I noticed that searching for Amazon movies and series is very slow in kodi.
+It is much faster to search those Amazon movies and series from a PC/laptop at site [primevideo](https://www.primevideo.com/) and add them to your watch list.
+In kodi you can then open your watch list and launch the movies and series from there.

 ## License